pengcheng-zh/CS-6601-Assignment-3-Bayes-Nets/README.md

+# Have GET 100 points, if you need, contact me with email: zhangpch666@163.com or Wechat: YSYY66

 ## CS 6601 Assignment 3: Bayes Nets

 In this assignment, you will work with probabilistic models known as Bayesian networks to efficiently calculate the answer to probability questions concerning discrete random variables.